spiritedtechie/swagger-ui-in-action/README.md

 swagger-in-action
 =================

-Working example of API documentation using Wordnik Swagger.
+Working example of try-it-out style API documentation using Wordnik Swagger.

 How To Use
 ----------